Well, yes and no.

 Smooth paper makes brush lettering easier.

 When the surface of your paper is smooth, your brush pen can easily glide across the page.
-Your finished piece will not only look cleaner but places where you had trouble or got stuck won’t be as obvious.
+Your finished piece will not only look cleaner but places

 The right paper will prevent your ink from feathering out from your brush stroke, also known as bleed.